MaDHouSe79/mh-vehiclekeyitem/README.md

 TriggerEvent('mh-vehiclekeyitem:client:DeleteKey', plate)
 ```

-# to check if you have the key item, you can use this in your own vehicle key script
+# To check if you have the key item, you can use this in your own vehicle key script
 ```lua
 local vehicle = GetVehiclePedIsIn(PlayerPedId())
 QBCore.Functions.TriggerCallback('mh-vehiclekeyitem:server:IHaveTheKeyItem', function(result)